juju/docs/src/en/charms-fan.md

-Title: Juju and Fan networking
+Title: Fan container networking
 TODO:  bug tracking: https://bugs.launchpad.net/juju/+bug/1733354 (remove constraints Note if no longer required)
        hardcoded: default AWS instance type of 'm3.medium' consider a third example: manually configure the Fan with Azure

-# Juju and Fan networking
+# Fan container networking

 Fan networking addresses a need raised by the proliferation of container usage in an IPv4 context: the ability to manage the address space such that network